 - a breakdown of plant, machinery, equipment or telecommunications or shortages of labour, transportation, fuel, power, plant, machinery, equipment or material (including short supply from the regular source or supplier).

-Free Trial means a trial of the Products and/or Services by the Customer without charge, but subject to all other terms in this Agreement.
+Free Trial means a trial of the Products and/or Services without charge, but subject to all other terms in the Agreement.

 Government Agency means any government or public, statutory, governmental, supra-governmental, semi-governmental or judicial body, entity, department or authority and includes any self-regulatory organisation established under statute.